 |A Note from AQT Founder, Dan Priest

-Wow! - Over 50 years of quail hunting!
+Wow! - Over 50 years of upland bird hunting!
 That adds up to countless days and miles spent walking nearly every mountain range that holds quail in the State of Arizona - Gambel's, Scaled, or Mearns' quail.
 What great enjoyment and pleasure it has been to hunt and be in Arizona's great outdoors.
 Beginning in 1957, as a 7 year old boy, I primarily hunted with my Dad, Elvis, brother, Dean, and other friends and relatives in the foothills of central Arizona.
 Over 30 of those years were spent guiding bird hunts as well as over 25 years guiding Desert Bighorn sheep and other big game hunts.
 The guiding days have passed, but at least 65 days a year are still spent in pursuit of quail for several reasons.
 One is to acquire information for this website, second to promote the youth camps provided by Arizona Outdoor Adventures, third to promote quail hunting in the State of Arizona, and fourth to hunt with family and friends.